-This course examines the organization and management of hotel operations.
+Hotel Operations examines the organization, functions, and management of typical lodging operations.
 It focuses on the interdependent nature of the major departments within a hotel/resort operation; rooms division, food and beverage, sales and marketing, housekeeping and maintenance, and general administration.
-There is a concentrated focus on front office operations and procedures.